 Annie was born in Athens on 31st August 1973.
-Annie started her career in the world of marketing and publishing but soon her love for the outdoors brought her together with the rest of the nofootprint team.
-They launched successfully in 2006 an eco sailing business around the Greek islands and ‘nofootprint eco walking holidays’ is their latest project.
+She started her career in the world of marketing and publishing but soon her love for the outdoors brought her together with the rest of the Nofootprint team.
+In 2006, they launched successfully an eco-sailing business around the Greek islands.
+Nofootprint eco-walking holidays is their latest project.

-Annie has been working as a guide and living in the islands for almost 10 years, meaning that you will benefit from her expert advice prior to your holiday and will learn a lot about your chosen region’s history, natural beauty and, of course, the local culture.
-When you contact our office, Annie will be very happy to help you choose the walking holiday that is right for you, help you with your travel arrangements and answer all your questions.
+She has been working as a guide and living in the islands for almost 14 years, meaning that you will benefit from her expert advice prior to your holiday and will learn a lot about your chosen region’s history, natural beauty and, of course, the local culture.
+When you contact our office, she will be very happy to help you choose the walking holiday that is right for you, help you with your travel arrangements and answer all your questions.

-Annie is a keen hiker and mountaineer and has been guiding travellers around the traditional paths of the Greek islands for the last 8 years.
-Annie speaks fluently English and basic Italian and French.
+She is a keen hiker and mountaineer and has been guiding travellers around the traditional paths of the Greek islands for the last 8 years.
+She speaks fluently English and basic Italian and French.

 Nikos has 20 years of experience in the hotel and travel industry in Greece and abroad, and holds a Master’s Degree in Tourism Management from the Oxford Brookes University.
 Having worked for the leading travel and hotel companies, he has gained extensive knowledge of the needs of the modern traveler.

 Having a passion for nature, he decided to take his experience of bespoke travel experiences to the great outdoors.
 Having lived and travelled all over mainland and island Greece, he moved to Santorini where he founded Santorini Walking Tours.
 He is dedicated to offering personalized services and an experiential approach, blending sophistication with intimacy.